mobily-enterprises/jsonreststores/README.md

 * Describe `extrapolateDoc( params, body, options, fullDoc, cb )`(from the fetched document, extrapolate the data you actually want)
 * Describe `prepareBeforeSend( doc, cb )`(manipulate a record jut before sending it back to the client)

+* Document how to use this.inheritedSync(arguments, cb) after testing and checking